 Further along this bright entrance hall is a slightly sunken restaurant placed in a green courtyard which can be used for various events and celebrations.
 Freshness of real flower and natural light allowed through a glass roof create an intimate and warm atmosphere.
 The spacious restaurant area is divided with a high shelf which separates the breakfast buffet from the other half of the room.
 The open space can be used for celebrations for up to 300 people.

-The previous entrance hall of the hotel towards the Opernring, characterised by numerous columns and a relatively low ceiling, was redesigned into the “Le Méridien Interaction Zone“ with the “Latiture Bar“ which can be accessed from all sides.
-The arrangement of rooms in soft, green colors with its casual and comfortable characteristics makes it an inviting space to spend a day or late evening hours.
+The previous entrance hall of the hotel towards the Opernring, characterised by numerous columns and a relatively low ceiling, has been redesigned into the “Le Méridien Interaction Zone“ with the “You.
+Bar“ which can be accessed from all sides.
+The arrangement of rooms in soft, green colours with its casual and comfortable characteristics makes it an inviting space to spend a day or late evening hours.

-The conference areas and an event hall on the ground floor were carefully modernised and equipped with new technology and sophisticated play of light.
+The conference areas and an event hall on the ground floor have been carefully modernised and equipped with new technology and sophisticated play of light.

 With this newly created presence on the Ringstrasse and a sophisticated atmosphere which blends the culture of the Viennese salon tradition with a contemporary elegance, the hotel becomes a communication hub for both locals and visitors.

-The architects carried out the entire renovation works in two months while the hotel remained operational throughout.
-This logistically highly complicated work process will also be used for the modernisation of around 300 hotel rooms over the next two years.
+The architects have carried out the entire renovation works in two months while the hotel has remained operational throughout.